Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Merchant-Boarding.md

 # Merchant-Boarding

-ClientLine enterprise portal offers merchants the ability to manage the onboarding process for clients.
+ClientLine Enterprise Portal offers merchants the ability to manage the onboarding process for clients.

 Follow the below steps to board a mechant: